upjohnc/dbx_unit_testing/README.md

 ## Pipeline Deployment & Run

-The pipelines are set up to be run manually and then checked for succes or failure by a human.
+The pipelines are set up to be run manually or to be run as a workflow in github actions.

-To note, it can be automated to confirm the success through code that can be then run in a ci/cd pipeline.
+In this repo, the github action triggers when a merge into master happens.
+This seems to be the most functional because the databricks job will take time and also require spinning up databricks compute instances.
+It will help to ensure that the unit tests are run before code goes into master but also keeping costs low.

 The databricks bundle is designed to run a job which has two tasks.
 The first task runs the DLT pipeline and then on success the second task runs to clean up the tables and schema